ZykeWasTaken/zyke_vehdeformation/README.md

-# zyke_vehdeformation
-Better accuracy for the vehicle's deformation and stripped of all unnecessary functions.
+Better accuracy for the vehicle's deformation and suited for our needs.